beshtim/multitarget_ResNet/README.md

 - **trt_precision** - fp16/fp32 (int8 to come)
 # TensorRT (TODO)

-So far, only compilation in TRT has been added.
-Inference and test will be added soon.
+So far, only compilation and inference in TRT has been added.
+Test will be added soon.
+You can check <i>build_trt.py</i> and <i>./scripts/TensorRT/</i> folder for the code.

 Use docker-compose to build it.
 Select TRT precision in configs (only fp32 and fp16 | int8 need some fixes)

 Edit docker-compose.yml: add volume to weights folder at least

+P.S. you can check <i>./scripts/Classifier.py -> class ClassifierNew</i> for TensorRT modeling with torch2trt.
+Only this class is implemented and not used anywere yet

 ### Run script
 ```bash